-Benefit adjustment: Benefits are adjusted twice a year according to changes in the average wage.
+Benefit adjustment: Benefits are adjusted twice a year according to changes in the national average monthly wage.

 Benefits include general and specialist care, dental care, surgery, hospitalization, rehabilitation, transportation, medicine, and prostheses.

 All costs arising from accidents at work and occupational diseases are covered.